How to become a woodworker: JoJo's story

 - Studying English and Drama at GCSE encouraged JoJo's creativity and communication skills – she uses these in her job to discuss design ideas with clients.

-What to expect if you want to be a woodworker
+What to expect if you want to become a woodworker

 In JoJo's job, she uses traditional craft skills to make items such as spoons from wood.
 Craft woodworking jobs can also include making and restoring items made from wood, such as furniture.